Wondering what to do in Brasov Romania? Here are the 12 best things to do in Brasov that will maximize your trip.

 Read next: 11 amazing things to do in Bucharest

 Strada Sforii is said to be the narrowest street in Europe.
-I don’t know if I believe that statement, but it is indeed narrow.
+And it is indeed narrow.
 It’s 80 meters long and between 111cm and 135 cm wide so I’m not sure two people can pass through at the same time.

 Aside from the fairy tale look, Saint Nicholas Church is built in a mix of Baroque, Byzantine and Gothic style.
 It was first built in wood in 1392 and replaced with stone in 1495.

-You’ve already heard me talk about chimney cakes in my food posts from Slovakia and Hungary.
-Well, they have this deliciousness in Romania, too!
-Chimney cakes are known as kurtoskalacs here and they’re a neat street food.
+Chimney cakes are known as kurtoskalacs here and they’re a neat Romanian street food.
 They are a bit longer and bigger than in Hungary, so you might want to share.

 Brasov is a great base for exploring the surrounding area, and these sites and towns are all located in Transylvania.